Ranked: the 63 GREATEST chocolate bars of all time

 Antiques & Collectables/Alamy Stock Photo

 Dating as far back as 1866, Fry’s Chocolate Cream was the first mass-produced filled bar in the world, created by British chocolatiers, J. S. Fry & Sons.
-With its signature blue-and-white wrapper, the original bar featured a plain fondant centre encased with a simple dark chocolate.
-The now-popular Orange Cream and Peppermint Cream flavours launched in 1934.
+With its signature blue and white wrapper, the original bar featured a plain fondant centre encased in simple dark chocolate.
+The popular Orange Cream and Peppermint Cream flavours launched in 1934.

 <p>Abramova Elena/Shutterstock</p>